Complexity of Linear Subsequences of $k$-Automatic Sequences: Introduction

 One can also consider automata where the least significant digit is read first.
 For least-significant-digit first (lsd-first) input, Boudet and Comon \cite{boudet_diophantine_1996} and for msd-first input, Wolper and Boigelot \cite{wolper_construction_2000} have provided constructions for base-$2$ automata recognizing arithmetical relations.
 Their constructions relate to some of our results in Section \ref{section:relations}; however, our results are for all bases $k$ and for specific relations.

+At first glance, it might seem that results for the state complexity of problems involving msd-first and lsd-first representations would be closely related.
+While this is true for arithmetic, it is not true for subsequences of automatic sequences.
+Roughly speaking, this is because a deterministic finite-state transducer can carry out addition and multiplication by constants on lsd-first representations, but not msd-first representations.

 Boudet and Comon \cite{boudet_diophantine_1996} and Wolper and Boigelot \cite{wolper_construction_2000} also discussed the size of the automaton for an arbitrary formula in Presburger arithmetic.
+Furthermore, Amat et al.~\cite{amat_how_nodate} have developed a tool named {\tt Patapsco} that computes a lower bound for the number of states in the automaton for a given Presburger arithmetic formula; this tool computes the lower bound without actually constructing the automaton.

-Another motivation for studying the topics in this paper is their appearance in expressions in B\"uchi arithmetic, which has been implemented (for example) in the \texttt{Walnut} software system \cite{mousavi_automatic_2021} for solving problems in combinatorics on words.
+Another motivation for studying the topics in this paper is their appearance in expressions in B\"uchi arithmetic, which was implemented (for example) in the \texttt{Walnut} software system \cite{mousavi_automatic_2021} for solving problems in combinatorics on words.
 Users of this system want to know how long some of the basic expressions can take to evaluate, and how big the resulting automata are.
 In this paper, we consider the automata for specific relations and automatic sequences.
 Here we have to examine different considerations than simply state complexity (which measures the size of the {\it smallest possible\/} finite automaton for a language or sequence), because we need to know how large the intermediate automata can be in the constructions implied by B\"uchi arithmetic.
 In particular, we need to consider (a) how an expression in B\"uchi arithmetic is translated to an automaton, (b) what are the sizes of the intermediate automata created in this translation, and (c) what the total running time of the procedure is.